adamd1985-zz/spring-jpa-embedded-db/README.md

 spring-jpa-embedded-db
 ======================

-A simple template project that uses Spring, JPA, Hibernate and an embedded HSQLDB
+A simple template project that uses Spring Data, JPA, Hibernate and an embedded HSQLDB

 The motivation of this project is to serve as a template for new projects using Spring and JPA.
 Note that presentation tier is not available in this template btu you can easily extend it to meet your needs.